ArtaXerxess/ArtaXerxess/README.md

 - 💬 Ask me about **Anything**
 - 📫 How to reach me **captainstormshadow07@gmail.com**
-- ⚡ Fun fact **All hard work brings profit, but mere talk leads only to poverty. - Proverbs 14:23**
+- ⚡ **All hard work brings profit, but mere talk leads only to poverty. - Proverbs 14:23**

 Have a Good Day :pray: